 wildlife and zoo assay data sheet

-Feline infectious peritonitis (FIP) virus
+Feline infectious peritonitis (FIP) virus and feline enteric coronavirus (FECV, aka FCoV)

-Test code:
+Test codes:

 In the past, diagnosis of active FIP was based on a high level of antibody to the FIP virus along with signs of the disease which may or may not be specific.
-Recent research indicates that serology testing yields many false negative and false positive results (Addie, 2004).
+However, serology testing can yield many false negative and false positive results (Addie, 2004).
 There are several reasons for this.
 First, FIPV and FECV are extremely similar and hence exhibit strong serologic cross reactivity; in fact cats exposed to other feline coronaviruses may test "positive" or even "strongly positive” for FIPV by serology.
 Second, FIPV vaccination may cause uninfected cats to test positive by serology.
 Third, some FIPV-infected cats simply may not develop an immune response.
 Immune system components may actually be involved in the progression of the disease and be "consumed" in the disease process.
 Or, the disease may be in the early stages so that there has not yet been enough time to develop the antibodies.
-Also, some animals are immune-suppressed from concurrent diseases such as feline AIDS, so that the immune response machinery is destroyed.
+Also, some animals are immune-suppressed from concurrent diseases such as feline AIDS, so that the immune response machinery is impaired.
 Finally, antibody levels fluctuate up and down, seemingly in random fashion, in both FIPV and FECV infected cats.
 No specific pattern has been discernable in this fluctuation, so a change in antibody titer does not imply an active infection.

 Utilities:

-• Confirm the disease causing agent
+• Help confirm the disease causing agent

-• Minimize personnel exposure to this virus
+• Minimize human exposure to these viruses

 References: